Kraina for Strava: Fog of War Gamification for Strava Routes

 Rolling fog, weekly missions and expeditions

+Kraina tries to deal with the “what’s next?” problem through rolling fog.
 Revealed areas do not have to stay open forever.
 If a user stays away from a particular zone for long enough, fog can gradually creep back in.
 That changes the model from one-time discovery to something closer to upkeep.
-The map is not just there to be completed once and left alone.

 What Kraina is – and is not

-What it adds is simpler than that: a spatial game layer on top of ordinary GPS activity data.
+Kraina is not trying to replace TrainingPeaks, Intervals.icu or Garmin Connect.
+It is not a training analysis platform.
+What it adds is simpler: a spatial game layer on top of ordinary GPS activity data.

-• a fog-of-war map rather than a static heatmap
+• A fog-of-war map rather than a static heatmap

-• territory and route shape rather than square collection
+• Territory and route shape rather than square collection

 • Repeated engagement through rolling fog rather than one-time unlocks

-• map-based goals rather than purely metric ones
+• Map-based goals rather than purely metric ones

-That distinction matters because this is not a tool for people looking for more numbers.
-It is a tool for people who want a better answer to the question: where should I go next?
+This is a tool for people who want a better answer to the question: where should I go next?

 Data handling and privacy